utilrr/password2/README.md

 6. The password is displayed on the field in the webpage.

-### Screenshots of successful password examples from the page
+### Screen Shots of successful password examples from the page

 Image below displays password with 30 characters incorporateing all four character types.
 ![Chars _30_all_types](https://user-images.githubusercontent.com/25494815/151584025-492aa981-f6aa-44ae-9b38-f6165dbda7ac.png)